Isuzu Bellett Stories

 A Long-Awaited Performance Car

 The Bellett GT, alongside the former Prince Skyline 2000GT, once enjoyed almost unrivaled status as an idol for car-obsessed youth.
-First introduced in the autumn of 1964 as a sporting variant of the Bellett, which had debuted the previous year, its smart body shell has possessed a unique ability to captivate enthusiasts with a taste for sports cars at their most impressionable age.
-Even now, five years after its introduction, its crisp, purposeful lines show little sign of aging.
+First introduced in the autumn of 1964 as a sporting variant of the Bellett, which had debuted the previous year, its smart body shell has possessed a unique ability to captivate enthusiasts with a taste for sports cars at an impressionable age.
+Even now, five years after its introduction, its crisp, purposeful lines have hardly dated.

 Isuzu Bellett 1600GTR (1969)